• English English English en

 What is your favorite part of the job?

-In honor of Asian American and Pacific Islander He In honor of Asian American and Pacific Islander Heritage Month #APPImonth, which is observed throughout the month of May, we are featuring stories of DA employees, what inspired them to pursue a career in public service and their contributions at the DA's Office.
+In honor of #BlackHistoryMonth, which is celebrate In honor of #BlackHistoryMonth, which is celebrated throughout the month of February, the DA’s Office is featuring stories of employees and what inspired them to pursue a career in public service.

 Stay Connected